-Option A will offer rural hospitals an opportunity to partner with Emory Healthcare to implement an electronic intensive care unit (eICU) program.
-Funding will be awarded to offset the startup costs for the eICU program at the rural site.
-Selected Applicants will be required to contribute additional funds to cover all costs associated with implementing the eICU program, and to sustain the services at that site for a period of no less than three years (see the attached proforma on page 46).
+Through funding provided by the Remote Critical Care Services Grant, rural hospitals will partner with Emory Healthcare to implement an electronic intensive care unit (eICU) program.
+This funding is intended to off-set the startup costs for the eICU program at the rural site.
+Selected Applicants will be required to contribute additional funds to cover all costs associated with implementing the eICU program, and to sustain the services at that site for a minimum period of three years (see the attached proformas on pages 45 and 46).

-Both options will demonstrate the Selected Applicants' commitment to the efficient and effective implementation of the eICU program which has the potential to:
+The selected Applicants' commitment to the efficient and effective implementation of the eICU program has the potential to:

 - 1) Improve the overall quality of care for patients at the remote site through: - a.
-Improved responsiveness to changes in ICU patients conditions; - b.
-Reduction in the number of days patients are admitted to the ICU; - 2) Reduce cost of care for ICU patients; - 3) Increase the flow of patients who can be safely retained in that remote hospital; - 4) Improve patient /family satisfaction;
+Improved responsiveness to changes in ICU patients' conditions. - b.
+Reduction in the number of days patients are admitted to the ICU. - 2) Reduce cost of care for ICU patients. - 3) Increase the flow of patients who can be safely retained in that remote hospital. - 4) Improve patient /family satisfaction. - 5) Improve the ability to recruit and retain staff.

-- 5) Improve the ability to recruit and retain staff. - 6) Through the partnership established with Emory Healthcare for the eICU program, Emory will: - A. Provide continuous electronic surveillance of all patients admitted to the remote hospital's critical care unit to include real time interfaces from the electronic medical record and bedside monitors.
-The surveillance must enable: - i. continuous monitoring of vital signs and physiologic waveforms by the Selected Applicant; - ii. provide notification to the Selected Applicant of abnormal and critical laboratory values within 5 minutes of issue; - iii. provide notification to the Selected Applicant of abnormal trends in vital signs within 5 minutes of issue; and, - iv. provide notification to the Selected Applicant within 5 minutes of enabling of an audio-visual connection to an individual patient room when requested by bedside staff in response to perceived need. - B. Respond to changes in patient condition reported through all surveillance mechanisms listed above in A) i through iv.
+Through the partnership established with Emory Healthcare for the eICU program, Emory will:

+- A. Provide continuous electronic surveillance of all patients admitted to the remote hospital's critical care unit to include real time interfaces from the electronic medical record and bedside monitors.
+The surveillance mustenable: - i. continuous monitoring of vital signs and physiologic waveforms for the Selected Applicant. - ii. provide notification to the Selected Applicant of abnormal and critical laboratory values within five (5) minutes of issue. - iii. provide notification to the Selected Applicant of abnormal trends in vital signs within five (5) minutes of issue. - iv. respond to a notification from the Selected Applicant within five (5) minutes when an audio-visual consultation request by the bedside staff is made for an individual patient room addressing a perceived need. - B. Respond to changes in patient condition reported through all surveillance mechanisms listed above in A) i through iv.
 At a minimum, the response capability must include: - i.
-An evaluation and support by a qualified critical care nurse licensed in the State of Georgia within 2 minutes of changes in patient's condition; - ii.
-An evaluation and support by a qualified, board-certified intensivist licensed in the State of Georgia, when local physician staff are not present on-site to meet patient need within 5 minutes of change in patient's condition; - C. Report at least quarterly, the hospital-wide impact of their services including, at a minimum, impact on ICU and hospital mortality, ICU and hospital length of stay, and adherence to standard evidence-based critical care practice. - D. Report at least quarterly, comparing all items listed in C above, with reference to national benchmarks and to performance of similar ICUs. - E. Perform all surveillance and response functions securely, with reference to prevailing privacy law (such as Health Insurance Portability and Accountability Act of 1996 (HIPAA), as amended.
-Grantee must have written procedures and protocols to address potential service interruptions. - F. Report at least quarterly, to identify and compare similarities and differences regarding the hospital wide impact due to the use of the remote critical care services with reference to national benchmarks and to the performance of similar ICUs.
+An evaluation and support by a qualified critical care nurse licensed in the State of Georgia within two (2) minutes of changes in patient's condition. - ii.
+An evaluation and support by a qualified, board-certified intensivist licensed in the State of Georgia, when local physician staff are not present on-site to meet patient need within five (5) minutes of change in patient's condition. - C. Report at least quarterly, the hospital-wide impact of their services including, at a minimum, impact on ICU and hospital mortality, ICU and hospital length of stay, and adherence to standard evidence-based critical care practice. - D. Report at least quarterly, comparing all items listed in C above, with reference to national benchmarks and to performance of similar ICUs. - E. Perform all surveillance and response functions securely, with reference to prevailing privacy law (such as Health Insurance Portability and Accountability Act of 1996 (HIPAA), as amended.
+Selected Applicant must have written procedures and protocols to address potential service interruptions. - F. Report at least quarterly, to identify and compare similarities and differences regarding the hospital wide impact due to the use of the remote critical care services with reference to national benchmarks and to the performance of similar ICUs.